appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-kubernetes.md

 - @TODO: should be reviewed and tested to see if we support Traefik-> For Traefik Ingress Controller, check [the Traefik documentation](https://traefik.io/blog/https-on-kubernetes-using-traefik-proxy/).

 :::info
-Enabling the SSL passthrough option doesn't allow all SSL traffic to pass through to the original service by default.
-It **allows** Ingresses to use SSL passthrough option.
+Enabling the SSL passthrough option **does not** automatically allow all SSL traffic **from all ingress objects** to pass through to the original service.
+Instead, it enables Ingress resources to leverage the SSL passthrough feature, allowing encrypted traffic to reach the backend service without being decrypted by the Ingress Controller.
 :::

 ### Create a Configuration File